jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

     (i) proceedings for the recovery of pecuniary penalties under section 86 or 87:
     (ii) applications for orders under section 86A, 86C, or 87A:
     (iii) applications for injunctions under section 87C:
+  (ca) in the case of contraventions relating to Part 4A, proceedings under sections 57ZK, 57ZM, 57ZN, 57ZR, 57ZS, and 57ZT:
   (d) applications for orders under section 89:
   (e) appeals against determinations of the Commission:
   (f) applications for orders under section 80B or section 80C: